Door County Cabins and Cottages

 - The Peninsula State Park Golf Course – Play 18 holes on a beautiful, well-maintained course that’s set in a forest of white cedar, oak, beech and maple trees.

-- American Folklore Theatre – Heart-warming musical comedies for all ages performed under the stars.
+- Northern Sky Theater – Heart-warming musical comedies for all ages performed under the stars.

 Experience island living in one of the resort’s three modern housekeeping cottages.
 With 300 feet of shoreline on the Green Bay waters of Lake Michigan, you can swim, kayak, canoe or wind-surf.
 Or just relax and relish the sound of the waves breaking on the shore.